MathieuBuisson/PSCodeHealth/docs/InternalFunctions/Get-FunctionTestCoverage.md

 Get-FunctionTestCoverage -FunctionDefinition $MyFunctionAst -TestsPath $MyModule.ModuleBase
 ```

-Gets the percentage of lines of code in the function $MyFunctionAst that are tested by all tests found in the module's parent directory.
+Gets test coverage information for the function $MyFunctionAst given the tests found in the module's parent directory.

 ## PARAMETERS